 Nina.
 Where we should even begin with Nina Simone?
 Brace yourself – because this post is filled with plenty of music videos that tell her story.
 But first, you must hear her legendary voice and music.
 In a different time, she would have been an accomplished classical pianist.
-Despite all the hardships and adversity, Nina has risen to become an incredible artist and activist.
+Despite all the hardships, racial injustice and adversity, Nina has risen to become a commendable artist and activist.
 As can be seen, she left behind a powerful musical and personal legacy.
 Additionally, she often performed and spoke at civil rights events.
 Nina was a vocal critic of racism and injustice.

 Only a select number of notable artists are timely and timeless.
 Seldomly do they tenderly touch our soul.
 Likewise, fewer are immortalized by their music or art.
 Nina was one of them.